moamy/Pokedex_Stacc_Farm/README.md

 > OBS! the tests may have to be run twice in order for the snapshot tests to work, I have not run into such issues in this image, but the possibility remains.

+Exit the image manually via the Docker GUI.

 ## Further notes
 If you want to inspect the code for tests then these can be found at `tests > pokedex.spec.ts`.